CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/logo.md

   side:
 ---

-The City of Philadelphia logo is the most immediate representation of our city, our people, and our brand to the world.
+The City of Philadelphia logo is the most visible representation of our city, our people, and our brand.
 It is a valuable asset that must be used consistently in the proper, approved forms.

-There are 2 color versions of the City of Philadelphia logo provided.
-There are no absolutes regarding the selection of the specific color application, but context, contrast with regard to background color and surrounding imagery all should be considered.
-A black & white logo has also been provided for those instances where the logo must be a single color.
-The bell icon should ALWAYS stay yellow.
-The exception being when the logo must be all one single color.
+There are two color versions of the City of Philadelphia logo provided.
+Consider context, contrast with background color, and surrounding imagery when selecting which version to use.

+The bell icon should ALWAYS stay yellow, unless the entire logo must be one color.
+In those cases, use the black and white logo.

 General set of guidelines for logo usage is outlined as follows: